-Life Sharers/Host Families that provide Life Sharing services to participants with a medically complex condition must meet the additional following standards:
+The Life Sharer who is employed or has a contract with the Life Sharing agency to provide Life Sharing services to participants with a medically complex condition who are related to the Life Sharer must meet the additional following standards:

-1. Have a high school diploma or equivalent.

-2. Receive training by a medical professional that is specific to the participant's medical needs prior to rendering the service.

-4. Complete necessary pre/in-service training based on the service plan.

-5. Complete a Department approved training on the common health conditions that may be associated with preventable deaths in people with an intellectual or developmental disability.

-6. Have a valid driver's license if the operation of a vehicle is necessary to provide Life Sharing services.
+1. Have one of the following:

+- A high school diploma, GED, or equivalent (including a written attestation from the educational organization), - Documentation of at least one post-secondary course that was completed post high school graduation, - A written attestation from the Life Sharing agency that the Life Sharer has demonstrated basic skills to provide, comprehend, and ensure the health and safety of the participant. - 2.
+Receive training by a medical professional that is specific to the participant's medical needs prior to rendering the service. - 3.
+Be at least 18 years of age. - 4.
+Complete necessary pre/in-service training based on the service plan. - 5.
+Complete a Department approved training on the common health conditions that may be associated with preventable deaths in people with an intellectual or developmental disability. - 6.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Life Sharing services.